olegtaranenko/extjs-releases/docs/guides/command_reference/README.md

 ### Options
   * `--output-path`, `-o` - The file path to write the results to in JSON format.
   * `--path`, `-p` - The directory path(s) that contains all classes

-## sencha package

-This category of commands is used to wrap Sencha Touch applications as native phone apps for distribution to app stores.

-### Commands
-  * `build` - Packages an app with the given configuration file
-  * `generate` - Generates a Packager configuration JSON file
-  * `run` - Packages and tries to run the application for the given configuration JSON file

-## sencha package build

-This command creates a native package of the current application.

-### Options
-  * `--path`, `-p` - the path to the configuration file

-## sencha package generate

-This command generates a Packager configuration JSON file.

-### Options
-  * `--path`, `-p` - the path to the configuration file

-## sencha package run

-This command packages and runs the current application.

-### Options
-  * `--path`, `-p` - the path to the configuration file

 ## sencha theme